Daniel Szasz Violin, Concertmaster

 Active as a concert soloist, chamber musician, and recitalist, Daniel Szasz has been the concertmaster of the Alabama Symphony Orchestra since 1997.
 A versatile musician, interested in performing both standard and less familiar repertoire, Mr. Szasz has been consistently praised for his "expressive, rich and warm sound" as well as for his "strong, confident, and assertive playing."
 His performances have been described as "breathtaking" and "exquisite" and have generated great enthusiasm among his audiences and in the press.

-Mr. Szasz's 2011 summer performances included solo engagements with the Cluj State Philharmonic and the Sibiu State Philharmonic in Romania, the Lake Placid Sinfonietta in Lake Placid, New York, as well as chamber music performances in Romania, Moldova, and the U.S. with the newly formed Arrhythmia Quartet and renowned bandoneon player and Latin Grammy award-winner Raul Jaurena.
-Upcoming appearances include solo and chamber music concerts in Europe, as well as performances with the Alabama Symphony Orchestra in the Masterworks and Concertmaster and Friends series, and with the Lake Placid Sinfonietta.
+Mr. Szasz's 2013-2014 performances include solo engagements with the Cluj State Philharmonic Orchestra and the Sibiu State Philharmonic Orchestra in Romania, the Lake Placid Sinfonietta in Lake Placid, New York, the Alabama Symphony Orchestra, as well as chamber music performances in Europe and the U.S.